Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Summary and outlook

 The approximate systematic error breakdown for each observable is shown in \cref{table:TotalUncertainty}.

 With a relative uncertainty of $0.31\%$, our calculation of $\amuSD$ is the most precise to date.
-Our $\amuW$ result includes an updated calculation of the light-quark connected contribution ($\amuLW$), which is significantly more precise than our previous result \cite{FermilabLatticeHPQCD:2023jof}, thanks to including correlation function data at a lattice spacing of $a\approx 0.04$~fm, the finest to date, as well as improved statistics and the addition of a second vector-current discretization.
+Our $\amuW$ result includes an updated calculation of the light-quark connected contribution ($\amuLW$), which is significantly more precise than our previous result \cite{FermilabLatticeHPQCD:2023jof}, thanks to including correlation function data at a lattice spacing of $a\approx 0.04$~fm, the finest to date, as well as improved statistics, the addition of a second vector-current discretization and an improved scale setting determination from the $\Omega$ baryon mass.
 Compared with all other lattice-QCD calculations, it also currently has the smallest statistical uncertainty.